Presentation: Patient requiring mavacamten for the treatment of hypertrophic cardiomyopathy

 - The *2 and *3 loss-of-function alleles are known to explain about 99% of reduced enzyme function in Asian ancestry populations (in which they are extremely common) and about 85% of reduced enzyme function in White populations.

-- Testing is performed via loop-mediated isothermal amplification (LAMP) testing, and therefore a fresh sample of EDTA blood (typically a purple-topped tube) is required.
+- Testing is performed via loop-mediated isothermal amplification (LAMP) testing, and a fresh sample of EDTA blood (typically in a purple-topped tube) is required.

 - Information about patient eligibility and test indications were correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.